presnick/ProgramsInformationPeople/_sources/Testing/Testingfunctions.rst

 To test whether a function makes correct changes to a mutable object, you will need more than one line of code.
 You will first set the mutable object to some value, then run the function, then check whether the object has the expected value.
 Call this a **side effect test** because you are checking to see whether the function invocation has had the correct side effect on the mutable object.

-An example follows, testing the update_counts function.
-It takes a string called letters and updates the counts in counts_diction that are associated with each character in the string.
+An example follows, testing the ``update_counts`` function.
+This function takes a string called ``letters`` and updates the counts in ``counts_diction`` that are associated with each character in the string.
 To do a side effect test, we first create a dictionary with initial counts for some letters.
 Then we invoke the function.
-Then we assert that the dictionary has the correct counts for some letters (those correct counts are computed manually when we write the test).
+Then we assert that the dictionary has the correct counts for some letters (those correct counts are computed manually when we write the test.
+We have to know what the correct answer should be in order to write a test).
+You can think of it like writing a small exam for your code -- we would not give you an exam without knowing the answers ourselves.

 .. activecode:: simple_test_3